NinaOjike/Unicorn/README.md

 # Unicorn
-A review of the sales data and analysis of business performance covering profitability, opportunities, growth, trends, and trait.
+A review of the sales data and analysis of Unicorn business performance covering profitability, opportunities, growth, trends, and trait.